The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Systematics on scaling relation modeling

 for the X-ray count rate, and

 for the richness.
 Finally, we further unfreeze $s_{M}$ parameter, see Equation~\eqref{eq:EWL}, enabling the scatter of the WL bias to depend on mass, as it was already redshift dependent.

 We further decided to allow a mass trend in the mass slope of the count rate to mass scaling relation.
-We thus modify the scaling relations as in Section~\ref{sec:scaling_relations}, changing Equation~\eqref{eq:xrayscaling} as follows:
+We thus modify the scaling relations as in Sect.~\ref{sec:scaling_relations}, changing Equation~\eqref{eq:xrayscaling} as follows:

 where $e_x(z)$ remains as of Equation~\eqref{eq:e_xz}, while the mass-redshift dependent slope of the scaling relation is expressed by the term $b_X(M, z)$ as: